 In order to be eligible for MPH degree conferral, students must:

-- Submit all required paperwork to LAS by the College's deadlines
+- Submit all required paperwork to CSH by the College's deadlines

 - Submit all required paperwork to MPH by the Program's deadlines